 one single point feature per tree and additional explanatory attributes, one shape-file per sample plot.
 We expect a local coordinate system with the marked center point as center of the system, positive x-values in east and positive y-values in north direction.
 The unit is meter.
 The x/y-location of the trees should be defined by the center point of a circle approximation of the stem cross-section at 1.30 m above ground (DBH-center).
 As a minimum outfit of attributes per tree we expect in addition to the position DBH (cm) and tree height (m).

-Plenary Session for presentation of preliminary benchmark results
+Plenary Session for presentation of the benchmark

 At the end of the conference we will additionally provide manually measured reference data as well as a high resolution reference point cloud of all sites.
 Sample data will be published.